toji/gl-matrix/README.md

 Learn More
 ----------------------
-For documentation, news, tutorials, and more visit the [glMatrix Homepage](http://glmatrix.net/)
+For documentation and news, visit the [glMatrix Homepage](http://glmatrix.net/)

+For a tutorial, see [the "introducing glMatrix" section of _Introduction to Computer Graphics_ by David J. Eck](http://math.hws.edu/graphicsbook/c7/s1.html#webgl3d.1.2)

 Contributing
 ----------------------